Devancy/CompanyEmployees/README.md

 Provide your SQL Server connection string in **CompanyEmployees\appsettings.json**

 ### Run the app
+In the solution directory, restore all the dependencies by the .NET CLI command:

+    dotnet restore
-Navigate to *CompanyEmployees* directory, initialize the sample database by the .NET CLI command:
+Navigate to *CompanyEmployees* directory, initialize the sample database:

     dotnet ef database update